xiexi51/setup_imagenet/README.md

 # Set Up ImageNet Dataset

-This guide provides step-by-step instructions to set up the ImageNet dataset for your machine learning projects.
+This guide provides step-by-step instructions to set up the ImageNet dataset for your machine learning projects using two different sources: Hugging Face and Kaggle.

-## Steps
+## Method 1: Download from Hugging Face

 1. **Clone the ImageNet Dataset Repository**